Dr. Theresa Weston

 Theresa has demonstrated a track record of anticipating the need for new technology through the strategic analysis of technology trends and driving the deployment of innovation in the marketplace.
 She is an inventor on four patents, two of which introduced new product categories into the construction market: 1) Development of industry’s first “drainage wrap”, creating a new water-resistive barrier category [US6355333B1 “Construction Membrane” (2002)], and (2) Introduced the category of “formable window flashing” [US7351296B2“Stretchable Flashing Materials and Processes for Making” (2008)].

 Dr. Weston has been a member of ASHRAE for over 25 years, having served on the Technical Activities Committee, the Standards Committee and as the Chair of the Residential Buildings Committee, as well as serving on a number of Technical and Standards Project Committees.
 As chair of ASHRAE 90.2 ANSI/ASHRAE/IES Standard 90.2-2018, Energy-Efficient Design of Low-Rise Residential Buildings, Theresa led the committee to transform the standard to a leadership standard.
 She was also a member of the project committee which produced the initial publication of ASHRAE Standard 160 Criteria for Moisture-Control Design Analysis in Buildings.
-Dr. Weston has received both ASHRAE Distinguished Service and Exceptional Service Awards and the ASHRAE Residential Service Award.
+Theresa is currently a member of SSPC 189.1 and a member of the SSPC 90.1 Envelope Sub-committee.
+Dr. Weston has received the ASHRAE Distinguished Service, the ASHRAE Exceptional Service and the ASHRAE Residential Service Awards.

 Theresa is active with industry standard and code development activities outside of ASHRAE, including with ICC and ASTM.
 She chairs ASTM E06.41 the Performance of Buildings Subcommittee on Air Leakage and Ventilation.
 She is the Chair of the ICC Energy Code Interpretation Committee and a previous member of the ICC Residential Code Interpretation Committee.
 Dr. Weston also served on the ICC Ad Hoc Committee on Diversity, Equity and Inclusion.